 It is important to invest in a high quality pen with both longevity and performance.
 While you can buy calligraphy pens nearly anywhere, buying online is difficult because you cannot hold or practice with the pen before purchase.

 At the forefront of comprehensive calligraphy gear is The Paper Seahorse.
-Featuring several nice calligraphy starter kits for the uninitiated, The Paper Seahorse offers a plentiful specialty selections of calligraphy pens, inks, and workbooks to practice lettering.
+Featuring several nice calligraphy starter kits for the uninitiated, The Paper Seahorse offers a plentiful specialty selections of calligraphy pens, inks, and workbooks to practice hand lettering.

 Another site dedicated to delivering quality calligraphy supplies is Paper & Ink Arts.
 With pens, replaceable nibs, inks, and calligraphy kits, Paper & Ink Arts provides customers with tools that perform well.